- Trade Australian and global shares plus a wide range of other investment products.

 As well as opening a live account, this will give you access to the demo version when using CMC, but you can also open a demo account containing virtual funds by supplying just your email address, name, phone number and password.
 If you're new to share trading, this is a great way to get started and used to trading.
 New accounts lose money often.

-You'll also be guided in how to open a Macquarie Cash Management Account, an interest-bearing account you use to settle your trading transactions.
+You'll also be guided in how to open an ANZ Cash Account, an interest-bearing account you use to settle your trading transactions.
 You can fund the account by direct deposit from your normal bank account.
 Debit and credit cards are an alternative funding option, but attract a small percentage fee per transaction.

 Getting your CMC Markets account and bank account fully registered can take a couple of days.